Gregapos/Gregapos/README.md

 # Hi there, I'm Apostolos 👋

 ## ⚡ About Me:
-- 🔭 I’m currently working as a fullstack software engineer
+- 🔭 I’m currently working as a Fullstack Software Engineer
 - 🔥 I’m looking to collaborate with other Developers on open source projects
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/apostolos-grigoris/)